DocHatty/Vulpes-Celare/README.md

 ---

+> **IMPORTANT DISCLAIMER: DEVELOPMENT STATUS**
+>
+> Vulpes Celare is currently in active development and has been validated only against **synthetic test data**.
+>
+> **DO NOT use real patient data** until the system has been:
+> - Validated against the i2b2 2014 benchmark corpus
+> - Tested in a production pilot deployment
+> - Reviewed by your organization's compliance team
+>
+> **For development and testing:** Use only synthetic/fake patient data.
+The `tests/master-suite` includes synthetic document generators you can use.
+>
+> **The developers assume no liability** for PHI exposure resulting from use of this software prior to production validation.
+Users are solely responsible for ensuring HIPAA compliance within their organizations.

+---

 ## Why Vulpes Celare?

 Clinical documentation drives medical education, research, and innovation - but safely sharing it remains a persistent challenge.